SKHAB0/Transformer_based_AE_fMRI/README.md

 To use this repo, make sure that Python and Matlab are installed on your machine.
 Also, you will have to download SPM12, a fMRI data preprocessing Toolbox : https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.

-The used packages can be installed via pip using the following command line:
+The packages can be installed via pip using the following command line:

 ```bash
 pip install -r requirements.txt